-The selected remedy is a Track 1: Unrestricted use remedy.
+The selected remedy is a Conditional Track 1 remedy.

-The selected remedy is referred to as the excavation remedy.
+The selected remedy is referred to as the Excavation, Soil Vapor Extraction and Soil Vapor Intrusion Evaluation remedy.

 The elements of the selected remedy, as shown in Figure 2, are as follows: